Heal your Core with Diastasis Recti Exercises

 You see, you’re far from being alone…

-The good news is appropriate diastasis recti exercises can reduce or heal the gap.
+The good news is appropriate diastasis recti exercises can tighten the gap.
 It’s never too late to start doing the right exercises for diastasis recti to make improvements to strengthen, stabilize and make your tummy look better!
 Yes, you heard me, even if your youngest is in school or university you can start working on it now and see/feel great improvements.

 Let’s start with a little clarification:

 From a technical view, a Diastasis Recti (DR) is a thinning or stretching of the linea alba which is the fascia connecting the two rectus abdominal muscles (6-pack muscles).
-Medically defined as a 2 finger gap or greater, we also need to take the depth of the gap in consideration.
+Medically defined as a 2 finger gap or greater, we also need to take the depth of the gap in consideration as this indicates the health of the connective tissue and core strength.

 From a Mom’s perceptive, it’s usually described as “mommy-pooch” or “mummy tummy” with a wider waist.
 You know… this post-pregnancy belly that doesn’t go away when the baby weight does!